tomio13/RDM-Desktop/templates/Readme.md

 - default template
 - experiment templates

+# default_configuration
+is a well commented configuration file, where administrators can customize the settings for an installation.
+It contains all default fields either as they are or commented out.

 # readme templates
 These are to template the Readme.md files for new projects or samples.